Blog

 The individual workflows here are not complicated.
 Search GitHub for specs.
 Create a GitBook space.
 Upload an OpenAPI file.
 Compare dates.
 The complexity is in doing them consistently, across an entire organization, over time.
 That is what capabilities are designed for.

 Each capability is a self-contained YAML file that declares what APIs it consumes, what tools it exposes, and how the steps connect.
 There is no code to write, no SDK to integrate, no platform to subscribe to.
-You point the Naftiko Framework at the YAML and it serves live MCP tools, agent skills, and REST endpoints.
+You point the Naftiko Fleet at the YAML and it serves live MCP tools, agent skills, and REST endpoints.